urakubo/UNI-EM/README.md

    	- https://www.dropbox.com/s/pxds28wdckmnpe8/ac3x75.zip?dl=0
 	- https://www.dropbox.com/s/6nvu8o6she6rx9v/ISBI_Dojo.zip?dl=0

-7. Execute "python main.py" in the Dojo_StandaloneX.XX/ folder.
+7. Execute "python main.py" in the [UNI-EM] folder.
 The control panel will appear.

 8. Select Dojo → Open Dojo Folder from the dropdown menu, and specify the folder of the sample EM/segmentation dojo files.
 Dojo will be launched as a web application.